praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Validate the Product Detail Page Data

 In the previous section, you created a rule that sets variables before the beacon is sent.
-You should now be able to see the data going out in the hit in the Experience Cloud Debugger.
+You should now be able to see the data going out in the hit in the [!DNL Experience Cloud Debugger].

-1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser.
+1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your [!DNL Chrome] browser.
 1. Navigate to any product detail page.
-1. Click the Debugger icon to open Adobe Experience Cloud Debugger.
+1. Click the [!UICONTROL Debugger] icon to open [!DNL Adobe Experience Cloud Debugger].
-1. Open the Analytics tab.
+1. Open the [!UICONTROL Analytics] tab.
 1. Expand your report suite.

-   Notice the Product Detail Variables that are now in the debugger, namely that eVar1 has been set to `product detail page`, that the Events variable has been set to `event1` and `prodView`, that the products variable is set with the product ID of the product you are viewing, and that your Page Name is still set by the Analytics extension.
+   Notice the Product Detail variables that are now in the debugger, namely that eVar1 has been set to `product detail page`, that the Events variable has been set to `event1` and `prodView`, that the products variable is set with the product ID of the product you are viewing, and that your Page Name is still set by the [!DNL Analytics] extension.

 ![](/help/assets/analytics-validatepdpvars.png)